 Illustrate your takeaway messages with examples for how they can apply them.

 Ask your kid what works best for them to feel & perform their best, helping them discover it over time.

 Illustrate your message with a story so you can say, "Remember that time I told you the story about..."

 Don't get discouraged, as talking about tough times isn't easy for adults, let alone kiddos!
 It will be a perfectly imperfect process, but each small message that sinks in over time will add up to a BIG impact on your child's well-being.

-Wishing you all the best in empowering those you love to live a vibrant high-performance life,
+Wishing you all the best in empowering those you love to be vibrantly well,

-If you enjoyed this video, help spread the health & high-performance good vibes by sharing it with others.
-Catch all of my wellness, fitness & mind-body performance tips, tricks & tools by subscribing to my newsletter below!
-Explore my coaching services, online courses & free trainings at BreakingThroughWellness.com.
+If you enjoyed this video, be sure to share it with others!
+Catch all of my wellness, running & mind-body performance tips by subscribing below!
+Explore my 1:1 coaching services & Badass Breakthrough Running & Wellness Academy at BreakingThroughWellness.com.